-- Guaranteed Time Observations will be carried out in Period 103 with GRAVITY and MATISSE on the UTs and ATs, as well as with ESPRESSO, NACO, SPHERE, MUSE, OMEGACAM, ULTRACAM, HARPS and ARTEMIS.
-Please see Sect.
-4.5 for information on the number of nights allocated to GTO programmes in Period 103.
-For details about the protected targets, please see: http://www.eso.org/sci/observing/teles-alloc/gto/103.html. - Paranal - Information regarding changes affecting Paranal instruments and facilities can be found at the La Silla Paranal Observatory Call for Proposals webpage. - Excellent condition proposals: Seeing at Paranal is better than 0.5" more than 5% of the time, while episodes of precipitable water vapour smaller than 0.5 mm are encountered six to seven nights per year (see Kerber et al. 2014, MNRAS 439, 247), mostly during the southern winter.
+- Information regarding changes affecting Paranal instruments and facilities can be found at the La Silla Paranal Observatory Call for Proposals webpage. - Excellent condition proposals: Seeing at Paranal is better than 0.5" more than 5% of the time, while episodes of precipitable water vapour smaller than 0.5 mm are encountered six to seven nights per year (see Kerber et al. 2014, MNRAS 439, 247), mostly during the southern winter.
 ESO encourages the unique science that can be carried out under one or both of these conditions.
 Proposals designed to take advantage of one or both of these conditions should include the mention "Excellent condition proposal" in the \SpecialRemarks macro of the ESOFORM proposal form.
-In addition, users requiring excellent seeing conditions should specify 0.4" in the \ObservingRun macro in their proposal.
-Excellent condition proposals must describe why their scientific objectives can only be achieved in these conditions. - VLT-XMM proposals: Proposals are invited for scientific programmes requiring both VLT(I) and XMM-Newton observations (Sect.
-4.10).
-These proposals may be submitted for the next XMM-Newton cycle, which extends over ESO Periods 103 and 104.
-However, proposers should take the limited availability of some of the VLT(I) instruments in Periods 103 and 104 into account; see the Large Programme item above and Sect.
-1.3 for details on instrument availability. - Preparation tool for Service and Visitor Mode observations: Since Period 102, the new web-based Phase 2 Proposal Preparation tool, p2, is used for the preparation of all observations on Paranal.
+Users requiring excellent seeing conditions should specify 0.4" in the \ObservingRun macro in their proposal.
+Excellent condition proposals must describe why their scientific objectives can only be achieved in these conditions. - VLT-XMM proposals: It will not be possible to apply for VLT-XMM time in Period 102; proposals under this scheme will be invited again in Period 103. - Preparation tool for Service and Visitor Mode observations: ESO has recently implemented the new web-based Phase 2 Proposal Preparation tool called p2, to enable swifter preparation and execution of Visitor Mode and Designated Visitor Mode observations on Paranal.
+After being used successfully in the Period 101 Service Mode preparation for instruments on UT2, VST and VISTA, ESO is now further extending the use of p2 for all Paranal instruments.
 Users are invited to familiarise themselves with the tool via a demo web interface that does not require having a scheduled observing run.
-Further information is available on the p2 webpages.
+Further information is available on the p2 webpages. - Paranal Observatory Eavesdropping Mode: Since Period 100, a new web-based tool called POEM (Paranal Observatory Eavesdropping Mode) has been offered for observations in Designated Visitor Mode.
+POEM transmits a live image of the instrument workstation screen to the user web browser in view-only mode.
+No software installation is required; only a modern web browser.
+POEM complements the web-based tool p2 to allow the user to monitor and modify observations in real time.
+Details are available in the POEM Instructions webpage.